What is a Research Poster?

 Answer these three questions:

 - What is the most important/interesting/astounding finding from my research project?

 - How can I visually share my research with conference attendees?
 Should I use charts, graphs, photos, images?

 - What kind of information can I convey during my talk that will complement my poster?

 What software can I use to make a poster?

 PowerPoint: A popular, easy-to-use option.
 It is part of Microsoft Office package and is available on the library computers in rooms LC337 and LC336.
-(Instructions on creating a poster with PowerPoint).
+(Advice for creating a poster with PowerPoint).

 Adobe Illustrator, Photoshop and InDesign: Feature-rich professional software that is good for posters including lots of high-resolution images, but they are more complex and expensive.